INTERNATIONAL GRAIN PROCESSING RESEARCH & TRAINING CENTRE (IGPRTC)

 To give solutions to the problems of grain exporters.

-Skilling through training across the global with the focus to cater Asiatic region.
+Skilling through training across the globe with a focus to cater Asiatic region.

 Collaboration at national and international level.